 For young children, art making is a primary means of expression.
 It is how they are able to share stories and it is how they reflect on their experiences to better understand their world.
 As a parent and teacher, it is often the adult’s responsibility to foster their interest as an artist and help them to grow as a well-rounded, happy individual.

 Let’s explore ways to make art experiences enjoyable and productive.

 When engaging in art activities with your child, study how they work and look for strategic placement of lines, shapes and objects.
 Look for gestural strokes of the brush and how they chose to use tools and materials.
 Notice their working habits and talk to them about it as they work.
 This builds their vocabulary and also helps them to be a mindful and reflective artist.
-If you are up for a big clean up, allow children to explore painting on their own before offering appropriate tool use.
+Art Note: If you down for a big clean up, allow children to explore painting on their own before offering appropriate tool use.
 They may even teach you a new way to engage with a material.
 I have songs and phrases that help my students practice skillful tool use.
 I love to match a phrase or a direction to song or simple tune.
 I find the students retain much more because they repeat back the tune and the words that go with it.
-Children are inherent music lovers and respond well to tonal changes in your voice.
+Humans are inherent music lovers and respond well to tonal changes in your voice.

 If you would like to prompt a new way to create or a new use of color, make a suggestion like: “Wow, you have a large collection of red circles nested close to each other over here.
 Would you like to add more detail over there?”
 “You seem to enjoy painting with yellow; how about rinsing and exploring some blue paint?”